naprapath (s) (noun)

 An irregularity or diesease of the kidneys: Susan read that a long subjection or vulnerability to lead can result in nephropathy, or a malfunction of the kidneys.

 , neuroarthropathies (pl)

-Any disease of body parts that are associated with the loss of sensation or feelings in the bone connections: The diagnosis which Dr. Jones presented to the Jim, the ball player, was neuroarthropathy which meant that he would be unable to feel pain in his finger joints if the baseball would hit them.
+Any disease of body parts that are associated with the loss of sensation or feelings in the bone connections: The diagnosis which Dr. Jones presented to Jim, the ball player, was neuroarthropathy which meant that he would be unable to feel pain in his finger joints if the baseball hit them.

 neuromyopathy (s) (noun)

 , neuromyopathies (pl)